 The flavors smell so wonderful while it’s cooking.
 If you have kids, you’ll receive a What smells so good?
 When they rush in from school.

-Why Try This Version of the Olive Garden’s Minestrone Soup?
+Why try this version of the Olive Garden’s Minestrone Soup?

 Please click on the recipe card to get the full recipe.

-- Olive oil
+- Olive oil – Heart-healthy base for sautéing veggies

-- Fresh garlic
+- Fresh garlic – Infuses soup with pungent depth

-- Canned diced tomatoes
+- Canned diced tomatoes – Form a robust, acidic backdrop for broth

-- Vegetable stock
+- Vegetable stock – Creates a flavorful, plant-based foundation

-- Tomato paste
+- Tomato paste – Concentrates and thickensthe tomato presence

-- Canned small white beans (cannellini beans)
+- Canned small white beans (cannellini) – Buttery texture and mild taste

-- Canned kidney beans
+- Canned kidney beans – Creamy, starchy texture and striking color

-- Fresh or frozen green beans
+- Fresh or frozen green beans – Provide snappy texture and grassy flavor

-- Small shell pasta
+- Small shell pasta – Perfect shape and size for spoonable bites

-- Fresh parsley for garnish
+- Fresh parsley – Vibrant, peppery garnish to finish the soup

 Chef’s Note: Cut vegetables uniformly for even cooking

-How to Make Olive Garden Minestrone Soup
+How to make Olive Garden Minestrone Soup

 Here are the simple steps for preparing the soup: